MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

 # Fin
 Per stakeholder request:
 * We imported the priorly cleaned CSV files **without requiring Null values**
-* We Utilized deep SQL analysis queries using CASE, DISTINCT, JOIN, SUBQUERY, UNION and on while showing our work
+* We Utilized deep SQL analysis queries using keywords: CASE, DISTINCT, JOIN, SUBQUERY, UNION and so on while showing our work
-* We Answered every possible question using data-driven decision-making ripe for summary visualizations.
+* We Answered every possible question using data-driven decision-making that are ripe for summary visualizations.

 I hope you've found this Excel section guide helpful!